 Kids and Bear Safety

-We had the pleasure of talking to Luci Cadman from North Shore Black Bear Society who helped us answer a few questions regarding bear safety when out on an adventure with the kids.
+The North Shore Black Bear Society helped us answer a few questions regarding bear safety when out on an adventure with the kids.
 We can all probably use a reminder of how to act when you see a bear, how to handle a potential interaction, and what to teach our kids.

 What is The North Shore Black Bear Society?

 The North Shore Black Bear Society (NSBBS) is a local non-profit organization working across all 3 municipalities.
-The Society responds to reports of bear activity, welcomes all new homeowners to bear country, presents workshops to a wide variety of groups, canvasses neighbourhoods with education, places bear-in-area signage, has interactive and educational displays at community events and maintains a website and social media.
+The Society responds to reports of bear activity, welcomes all new homeowners to the North Shore with a Welcome to Bear Country letter, presents workshops to a wide variety of groups, including schools and preschools, knocks on doors in neighbourhoods with educational material, places bear-in-area signage, has interactive and educational displays at community events and maintains a website and social media.

 How many different types of bears are in this area?